people

 latest_posts: enabled: true scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items limit: 3 # leave blank to include all the blog posts —

-I am a first second-year PhD student in the Khoury College of Computer Sciences at Northeastern University advised by Prof. Weiyan Shi.
-I am also a member of the CHATS Lab.
+I am a graduate student in the Khoury College of Computer Sciences at Northeastern University, previously advised by Prof. Weiyan Shi.

-Previously, I was an undergraduate student at University of Michigan (UMich), with a honors major in Computer Science and two minors in Mathmatics and Linguistics.
+Before that, I was an undergraduate student at University of Michigan (UMich), with a honors major in Computer Science and two minors in Mathematics and Linguistics.
 I was fortunate to be advised by Prof. Lu Wang at LAUNCH Lab.
 I was also privileged to work closely with Prof. Zhijing Jin and Prof. Rada Mihalcea.

-• LLM as User Simulator: Building human-like LLM-based user simulators to bridge RL training with real-world interaction;
+• Building human-like LLM-based user simulators to bridge RL training with real-world interaction (aligning AI $\rightarrow$ Humans);

 I am seeking a research internship for Summer 2026.
 Please feel free to contact me if you believe there is a potential fit.